-Dreams and Superstitions Related to Them
+Dreams and Superstitions Related to your Dreams

-Dreams and associated Superstitions:
+Dreams and Associated Superstitions:

 It is believed that early morning dreams always come true.
 If a dream is told to someone before breakfast, then the dream comes true.
 Usually dreams told before breakfast on Friday morning are considered in this case.
 Dreams on Saturday should be told on Sundays to make them true.
 Sleeping with a dream bone under the pillow will make your dreams come true.